hsugui/junit/README.md

 - Writing effective unit tests in Java using JUnit 5.
 - Creating practical, real-world test scenarios.
 - Following unit testing best practices.
-- Running and debugging tests in Eclipse or IntelliJ IDEA.
+- Running and debugging tests in the IDE.
 - Introduction to Test-Driven Development (TDD).

 ## Technologies Used